nvm-sh/nvm/README.md

 #### Troubleshooting on Linux

 On Linux, after running the install script, if you get `nvm: command not found` or see no feedback from your terminal after you type `command -v nvm`, simply close your current terminal, open a new terminal, and try verifying again.
-Alternatively, you can run run the following commands for the different shells on the command line:
+Alternatively, you can run the following commands for the different shells on the command line:

 *bash*: `source ~/.bashrc`